whiteagnus/ACBre/ACBre/ACBre_Readme.txt

 6.05 - 6.08	- Fixes von gemeldeten Bugs, Korrektur einiger kleiner Ungereimtheiten, Vorbereitung auf Kompatibilität mit Quespack.
 6.08		- Fix des unseligen TOD-Bugs
 6.08		- Fix verschiedner Dialogbugs
+7.00            - bugfixes and added compatibility with Tutu, BG:EE, BGII, BGII:EE, and EET!
+- by White Agnus and jastey:
+White Agnus' changes (he did a lot more than jastey although it doesn't look like it!):
+-Tutu, BG:EE, BGII, BGII:EE, and EET compatibility added [complete recode for compatibility with the different engines] -(bug) ToD cutscene hang fix
+-(bug) BWPFixpack patches
+-(compatibility) bgqe v9: correction of Breagar's interjection point -(internal) internal restructuring and update [TP2 moved inside mod folder; libs/iconv/autotra folders added; ALWAYS blocks / libs added; change to HANDLE_CHARSET, HANDLE_AUDIO, HANDLE_TILESET] jastey's changes:
+-(install bug) 'Virginie the Wonderbunny' will be installed correctly -(bug) Breagar and the ore: fixed several dialogue triggers, Breagar should now react correctly to the PC having the ore / wanting to sell the ore and also his quest should trigger correctly if he wasn't in the party when collecting the ore etc [habe das "Global("ACBREINPARTY","GLOBAL",3)" aus dem Dialogtrigger entfernt in acbresmi.d; Vereinheitlichung der Questvariablen "IRONDEALING" auf "GLOBAL", war vorher ein Mix aus "GLOBAL" und "LOCALS", so dass die Trigger nicht richtig funktionierten]
+-(bug) Breagar's BG1 quests won't happen simultaneously: kidnapping of priestess should only happen after Breagar's smithy-quest is fully completed (including meeting the Silver Dwarv) [in acbre.baf die Questvariable ~Global("ACSTORY","GLOBAL",3)~ in den Spawnblock, der ~SetGlobal("ACSILVERAPPEARS","GLOBAL",1)~ setzt eingefügt]
+-(bug) for the ceremony, the dialogue for mixing the ingredients should trigger correctly when all ingredients are placed inside [fixed with correcting the install of 'Virginie' that didn't get a dlg assigned]
+-(bug) all BWPFixpack fixes are outdated and no longer necessary: micbaldur's ACPOTN48.ITM dialogue fix, micbaldur's script typo fixes, micbaldur's ACGAL.CRE cutscene death fix were integrated, all other issues solved, too
+-(bug) Mendas interjection problem fixed, Mendas shouldn't remain inside his house after Breagar's interjection if he was about to organize a boat
+-(bug) area with petrified Revianel and the Lich will no longer crash if switched to sitemap [ACCEM3.wed file was patched wrongly]
+-(bug) priest Tobin will not spawn before priestess is kidnapped [SetGlobal("ACREVIQUEST","GLOBAL",5) removed from acrievi.d] -(bug) Breagar's interjection before last fight against Irenicus in hell fixed [added missing state triggers and changed I_C_T2 to I_C_T]
+-(bug BGII(:EE)) defined %IMOEN_DV% and %IMOEN_BANTER% so it installs correctly for BGII (although it's only for the BG1 part)
+-(bug BGII(:EE)) fixed doubled Breagar in ID (BGII:EE) [moved "acbresmi.baf" into folder ACBre/baf so it gets installed for BGII, too (needed for cutscene Breagar "ACBRESMI.cre")]
+-(bug BGII(:EE)) fixed stutter bug in BGII/BGII:EE after cutscene in ID (changed OUTER_SPRINT ~BGT_VAR~ to ~False()~ for ~tob bg2ee~
+-(bug, EET) all interjections should work now [eet-specific BG1-dlgs should be considered (in BG1-files, only):
+--changed %tutu_var%EDWIN -> %tutu_var%EDWIN%eet_var%
+--changed %tutu_scriptbg%NEB -> %tutu_scriptbg%NEB%eet_var%
+--changed %tutu_scriptbg%QUAYLE -> %tutu_scriptbg%QUAYLE%eet_var%
+--changed %tutu_scriptbg%SENDAI -> %tutu_scriptbg%SENDAI%eet_var%
+--changed %tutu_scriptbg%VICONI _> %tutu_scriptbg%VICONI%eet_var%]
+-(bug, EET) fixed chapter triggers in cutscenes [added EET journal system] -(improvement) all quest characters / Breagar will react to the PC / Breagar being in the group and standing nearby instead of having to talk to them with the PC / Breagar directly.
+No more 'he doesn't talk to me' bug reports.
+[Change of ~Name("ACBRE",LastTalkedToBy()) into ~InParty("ACBRE")
+See("ACBRE")
+!StateCheck("ACBRE",CD_STATE_NOTVALID)~ and of ~!Name("ACBRE",LastTalkedToBy())~
+in ~OR(3)
+!InParty("ACBRE")
+!See("ACBRE")
+StateCheck("ACBRE",CD_STATE_NOTVALID)~ and the same for ~!InPartySlot(LastTalkedToBy(),0)~ / ~~InPartySlot(LastTalkedToBy(),0)~ for "Player1"]
+-(improvement) the cutscene in the Thunderhammer smithy will now be centred above the action so it's better to watch [MoveViewPoint([815.490],INSTANT) in der accut_03.baf eingefügt]
+-(improvement) For his BGII quest, the second text fragment can now be collected out of Pimlicos house without Korgan having to join the party: the door to Pimlico's house will be unlocked if Breagar is in the party [Ausführen von "Unlock("Door0905")" über die ACBre.baf]
+-(improvement) the hooded dwrf should now spawn near the group and no longer get stuck behind walls or closed doors -(improvement, EET) in ToB, the existing Breagar from SoA will be spawned if called by the fate spirit (for continued game and Breagar was not in party upon transition to ToB)
+-(portrait, BG(II):EE, EET) changed default (Nix's) portrait choice to a "Head only" portrait for BG(II):EE+EET's "small" portrait
+-(crossmod) with Amber should trigger correctly [AreaCheck("M#ARE01") corrected to AreaCheck("M#AR01") in acamber.baf] -(crossmod) Breagar's dialogue about the cutscene events in the Promenade should really only happen after the cutscene and not 'in any other area than Irenicus Dungeon'
+-(install) upon deinstalling main component, the crossmod and PID will be deinstalled automatically [changed to REQUIRE_COMPONENT ~Setup-ACBre.tp2~ 0]
+-(install) in setup.tra: Error Message @2 changed to not BGT-specific [~Ihr habt kein Spiel installiert, für das die Mod kompatibel ist.
+Installation wird abgebrochen.~]
+-(internal) changed path to LANGUAGE to get rid of the doubled setup.tra.
+-(internal) removed lines of STATE_WHICH_SAYS in ACStates.tra and changed them to OUTER_SPRINTs because they are fixed and known in BGT and EET (also, removed the ACStates.tra)
+-(internal) changed path to current eet cmpvars.tpa in EET folder -(internal) added OUTER_SPRINT "eet_var" "" for all games other than eet -(internal) changed copy-to location for the install.mrk [inside the backup folder for easy 'cleanup' of mod folder] -(internal, EET) replaced GlobalGT("CHAPTER","GLOBAL",1) in acbre.baf for BGII with an OUTER_SPRINT to make it compatible with EET
+-(internal) changed "myself" to "Myself" in scripts although I guess this wasn't necessary -(internal) changed the three states with the same name "7223" into "7223_01", "7223_02", "7223_03" in acarea.d although it doesn't seem to be necessary to call them differently for the states to be compiled properly (?)
+-updated readme
+-update to WeiDU v242

 ***************************************************************************************************************